PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ## An example of worst practices

 Some users will write a data analysis script and place a copy in each directory where it is needed.
 This leads to unnecessary duplication.
-If the script needs to be changed then all copies must be modified.
-The approach below avoids this.
+That is, if the script needs to be changed then all copies must be modified.
+The correct approach is to store the script in a single location and call it from the different directories while using command-line input parameters to customize the analysis for each directory.
+This is how the standard Linux commands work.
+For instance, the `ls` command is stored in `/usr/bin` and when you want the long listing your include the option `-l` as in `ls -l`.
+Next, we show how to write your own commands.

 ## Setup for self-written utilities